bugg-tea/fashion_retrieval_system/README.md

 # Multimodal Fashion & Context Retrieval

-Glance ML Internship Assignment — submission by [your name]

 This is a search engine for fashion photos.
-You type something like *"a person in a bright yellow raincoat"* or *"casual weekend outfit for a city walk"* and it finds matching images from a database of ~800 photos.
+You type something like *"a person in a bright yellow raincoat"* or *"casual weekend outfit for a city walk"* and it finds matching images from a database of 4000 photos.
 Nothing fancy on the infra side (FAISS, flat file, done) — most of the effort went into making the *matching* actually work for fashion, which turned out to be a more interesting problem than I expected going in.